How Will Quantum Computing Affect Bitcoin Mining?

 The crucial word is visible.
 A public key only becomes a target once it appears on the blockchain:

 How much is at risk?
-Estimates vary by method, so treat it as a range: several 2025–2026 analyses land near 6 to 7 million BTC, roughly 30–35% of supply, in addresses with exposed or exposable public keys.
-Of that, about 1.7 million BTC in the oldest format is likely lost forever.
-The other ~65% of supply, held in addresses that have never revealed a public key, faces only the harder spend-window risk.
+Estimates vary by method, so treat it as a range: a meaningful share of supply sits in addresses that have already exposed a public key — the coins carrying this signature risk — though published estimates vary widely by method.
+Of that, a substantial share of the oldest coins (estimates vary widely) is believed lost for good.
+The remaining majority of supply, held in addresses that have never revealed a public key, faces only the harder spend-window risk.
 A note on the popular phrase harvest-now-decrypt-later: exposed keys are already public, so there is nothing to harvest — and nothing can be done to them until a capable quantum computer actually exists.

 Where quantum hardware actually is today